Research

 Consumption characteristics: brand preferences, purchasing factors

-Psychological characteristics: interests, lifestyle, and values
+Psychological characteristics: interests, lifestyle, and values.

 Re-design Synthesis Process